cba85/electron-webview/README.md

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render website.
 This is the app's **main process**.
+- `index.html` - A web page to render.
+This is the app's renderer process.

 ## Usage